autoSteve/ha-solcast-solar/README.md

 A feature of the integration is automated dampening, where a combination of actual generation history is compared with estimated generation history to determine regularly anomalous generation.
 This is useful to identify periods of likely panel shading, and to then automatically apply a dampening factor for forecast periods during the day that are likely shade affected, reducing the forecasted energy accordingly.

-Automated dampening is dynamic, and utilises up to fourteen 'rolling' days of generation and estimate history data to build its model and determine dampening factors to apply.
+Automated dampening is dynamic, and utilises up to fourteen 'rolling' days of generation and estimated generation history data to build its model and determine dampening factors to apply.
 No more than fourteen days are used.
 At the time the feature is enabled any limited history will possibly mean a reduced data set to utilise, but this will grow to fourteen days in time and improve modelling.

 Automated dampening will apply the same dampening factors to all rooftop sites, based on total location generation and Solcast data.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png)

-The [theory of operation](#theory-of-operation) is simple, relying on two key inputs, and an optional third:
+The theory of operation is simple, relying on two key inputs, and an optional third.

+##### Theory of operation

+Automated dampening first builds a "consistently best" set of half-hourly generation periods for the past fourteen days (from [estimated actual data](#key-input-estimated-actual-data-from-solcast)).
+It then compares that to [generation history](#key-input-actual-pv-generation-for-your-site) for these periods (excluding periods where export limits may have been hit by [optional](#optional-input-site-export-to-the-grid-combined-with-a-limit-value)) export limiting, and selects the highest actual generation value from similar best periods.
+This value determines whether external factors may be impacting generation, and is used to calculate a dampening factor that will be applied to a forecast interval that is also considered "best" (within a margin of error).

+Because forecast periods are almost never "best", the determined factor is altered before it is set using a logarithmic difference calculation.
+If the forecasted interval in future is reasonably close to best, then little change is made.
+If it departs greatly from best then a significant change is made to the factor to render it ineffective (i.e. closer to 1.0 x forecasted generation).
+This determination is made based on the value of every forecasted interval.

+The rendering of ineffective for factors is because heavily cloudy intervals are likely to have diffuse light as the most significant generation component, and not direct sunlight, which is the component most impacted by shade.

-##### <u>Key input</u>: Estimated actual data from Solcast.
+##### Key input: Estimated actual data from Solcast

 Aside from forecasts, the Solcast service also estimates the likely past actual generation during the day for every rooftop site, based on high resolution satellite imagery, weather observations, and how "clear" the air is (vapour/smog).
 This data is referred to as an "estimated actual", and it is generally quite accurate for a given location.